MaterSim/PyXtal/doc/Usage.rst

     Found 1 substitutions in total

-If you want to generate more BN crystal, you can first generate the subgroup representation and then apply the `substitute_1_2` function.
+If you want to generate more BN crystals, you can first generate the subgroup representation and then apply the ``substitute_1_2`` function.

 .. code-block:: Python